amchess/ShashChess/README.md

 _Integer, Default: 0, Min: 0, Max: 512_
 The number of settled threads to use for MCTS search except the first (main) one always for alpha-beta search.
 In particular, if the number is greater than threads number, they will all do a montecarlo tree search, always except the first (main) for alpha-beta search.

-As a golden rule, for best results, do not exceed 8/11 of the threads set
+#### MCTSGoldDigger
+_Integer, Default: 1, Min: 1, Max: 5_
+MCTS is good for no Capablanca/strategical positions.
+The default is the best for match play.
+By increasing this value, you can increase the ability to solve complicated positions at the expense of playing strength in a match.
+As with the MCTSThreads option, the optimal value should be tested on the individual machine.

-#### Multi Strategy
+#### MCTS Multi Strategy

 _Integer, Default: 20, Min: 0, Max: 100_
 Only in multi mcts mode, for tree policy.

-#### Multi MinVisits
+#### MCTS Multi MinVisits

 _Integer, Default: 5, Min: 0, Max: 1000_
 Only in multi mcts mode, for Upper Confidence Bound.